Board of Elections

 Caleb Hogan, Deputy Director

-Gerald Johnson, Secretary
+Gerald Johnson, Chairperson

 You may register to vote in North Carolina at the Board of Elections Office in Newland, NC.
 You may also register to vote at the Department of Motor Vehicles Office when conducting official DMV business, or at a state agency when applying for benefits.